chauff/cse1500-web-transcripts/Lecture-1.md

 ## Authentication

-The last topic we cover in this first lecture is authentication. **Authentication is any process by which a system verifies the identity of a user who wishes to access it.**
+The last topic we cover in this first lecture is authentication.

+**Authentication is any process by which a system verifies the identity of a user who wishes to access it.**

 So far, we have viewed HTTP as an anonymous and **stateless** request/response protocol.
 This means that the same HTTP request is treated in exactly the same manner by a server, independent of who or what entity sent the request.
 We have seen that each HTTP request is dealt with independently, the server does not maintain a state for a client which makes even simple forms of tracking (e.g. how often has a client requested a particular web resource) impossible.

 But of course, this is not how today's web works: servers **do** identify devices and users, most web applications indeed track their users very closely.
 We now cover the mechanisms available to us on the web to identify users and devices.
 We consider four options:

-- HTTP headers;
+- HTTP headers
-- client IP addresses;
+- client IP addresses
-- user login;
+- user login
-- fat URLs.
+- fat URLs

-If you already know a bit more about web development you will miss in this list cookies and sessions.
+If you already know a bit about web development you will miss in this list cookies and sessions.
 We cover these concepts in [Lecture 7](Lecture-7.md).

 We now cover each of the four identification options listed above in turn.

-### User-related HTTP header fields
+### Authentication by user-related HTTP header fields

 The HTTP header fields we have seen so far were only a few of all possible ones.
 Several HTTP header fields can be used to provide information about the user or her context.
 Some are shown here: